syncs-usyd/syncs-constitution/constitution.rst

    2. technical activities, including but not limited to programming competitions, programming practice sessions, programming help desks, hackathons, capture the flags, workshops and seminars relating to topics in existing or emerging information technology;

-   3. industry activities, including but not limited to site tours, careers fair, diversity events, alumni networking events, careers workshops and seminars; and
+   3. industry activities, including but not limited to site tours, careers fairs, diversity events, alumni networking events, careers workshops and seminars; and

    4. websites, online forums and other electronic resources.